-Address for correspondence: Lawrence Joseph, Department of Medicine, Division of Clinical Epidemiology, Montreal General Hospital, 1650 Cedar Avenue, Montreal, Quebec, H3G 1A4, Canada.
-E-mail: joseph@binky.ri.mgh.mcgill.ca positively, then the well-known sample size formula based on the normal approximation to the binomial distribution can be used.
-This gives where $\theta$ is the prevalence, $Z{\alpha/2}$ is the upper 100(1 - $\alpha/2$ ) percentile of the normal distribution and n is the sample size required.
-For example, using equation (1) with $Z{\alpha/2} = 1.96$ , $\theta = 0.5$ and w = 0.1 gives n = 384.
+Accurate estimation of the prevalence of the microscopic parasite Toxoplasma gondii is critical for making informed decisions about whether to initiate a prenatal screening program.
+A study is being planned to estimate the prevalence of this parasite among pregnant women in the province of Quebec, Canada.
+Suppose one would like to determine the sample size needed such that a 95% interval will be of total width w = 0.10.
+A serological kit that detects the presence of antibodies will be used as the diagnostic test.
+If the diagnostic test is error-free, and therefore the number of infected women in the sample is equal to the number who test positive, then the well known sample size formula based on the normal approximation to the binomial distribution can be used.
+This gives where $\theta$ is the prevalence, $Z{\alpha/2}$ is the upper $100(1-\alpha/2)\%$ percentile of the normal distribution, and n is the required sample size.
+For example, using (1) with $Z{\alpha/2} = 1.96$ , $\theta = 0.5$ and w = 0.1gives n = 384.
 The conservative value of $\theta = 0.5$ was used, since very little is currently known about the rate of Toxoplasma gondii among pregnant women in Quebec, and a rate of 50% is not impossible.